Non-Hodgkin Lymphoma: Overview

 - Bone marrow aspiration and biopsy

-A biopsy is the only way to confirm cancer.
-Small pieces of tissue are taken and checked for cancer cells.
+A biopsy is the only way to tell for sure that you have NHL.
+Small pieces of tissue are taken out from the tumor and tested for cancer cells.
+Your results will come back in about 1 week.

-After a diagnosis of NHL, you’ll likely need other tests.
-These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much, where, and how far the cancer has spread (metastasized) in your body.
+After a diagnosis of NHL, you’ll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the exact type and the stage of the NHL.
+The stage is how much cancer there is, where it is, and how far it has spread (metastasized) in your body.
 It’s one of the most important things to know when deciding how to treat the cancer.

 How is non-Hodgkin lymphoma treated?